 Vegan Lemon Poppy Zucchini Muffins are packed with zingy lemon flavor.
 Serve them for a snack or at a springtime brunch.
 They’re a terrific addition to the Easter dinner table, and they’re great for Mother’s Day, too.
-This healthy muffin recipe is easy to make, and it’s egg and dairy-free.
+They make a great afternoon snack or light breakfast.
+Warning: you might find it tough to eat just one!
+This healthy muffin recipe is easy to make, and it's egg free and dairy free.

 Cold, blustery days always conjure up images of baking muffins in a warm kitchen while sipping a mug of hot tea.
 I don’t bake muffins in the warmer weather, but these Lemon Poppy Zucchini Muffins have me rethinking that policy.

-It’s technically spring here, but we experienced a snow storm last week.
-The weather left me with a hankering for muffins, but since it’s March, I didn’t want to make my standard pumpkin chocolate chip.
-I wanted something lighter and more appropriate for spring, despite the snow.
+It's technically spring here, but it's still chilly.
+The weather left me with a hankering for muffins, but since it's April, I didn’t want to make my standard pumpkin chocolate chip.
+I wanted something lighter and more appropriate for spring, despite the cold.
 Lemon is always a flavor that comes to mind when I think of spring, so some sort of lemon muffin seemed like the logical answer.

 How to Make Vegan Lemon Poppy Zucchini Muffins